 - Business Class Passengers: Business class passengers departing on any Oneworld partner airline can access Oneworld or partner airline business class lounges – regardless of their Oneworld frequent flyer status – by presenting their boarding pass.

 - Oneworld Emerald Status Members: Oneworld Emerald members have access to either the first class, business class or frequent flyer lounges.
 Emerald members may also bring one guest, provided they are also on a Oneworld partner flight departing on the same day (regardless of ticket class).

 - Oneworld Sapphire Status Members: Oneworld Sapphire members have access to either the business class or frequent flyer lounges.
 Sapphire members may bring one guest, provided they are also on a Oneworld partner flight departing on the same day (regardless of ticket class).

 Browse Airline Alliance and Codeshare Guides

-Looking for a comprehensive guide to your favorite airline alliance of loyalty program?
-Chances are the we have it!
+Looking for a comprehensive guide to your favorite airline alliance or loyalty program?
+Chances are that we have it!
 Browse our Ultimate Guides: